Back to School, back to school,

 to prove to Dad that I'm not a fool.

-I got my lunch packed up,
+I got my lunch

 my boots tied tight,